 Resources to Undertake Systematic Reviews

 The University offers a wide range of academic databases that are suitable to undertake your systematic review.
 For example, if you are a health student you may like to explore CINAHL or British Nursing Database, or if you are a Psychology student, PsycARTICLES and Proquest Psychology Datase would be suitable.
 You can access these from our A-Z of e-Journals.
-Using, a Discovery tool, such as Summon is not suitable for the structured approach that needs to be undertaken when undertaking a Systematic Review.
+Using Discovery is not suitable for the structured approach that needs to be undertaken when undertaking a Systematic Review.

 All images included in this guide are available from Upsplash through Creative Commons licensing CC-BY-2.0